Ami Radunskaya: Awards and honors

 Radunskaya was the AWM/MAA Falconer Lecturer for 2010, speaking on "Mathematical Challenges in the Treatment of Cancer".
 In 2016 she was named as a Fellow of the American Mathematical Society "for contributions to mathematical oncology, immuno-dynamics, and applications of dynamical systems to medicine, and for service to the mathematical community."
 She also won the Mentor Award of the American Association for the Advancement of Science for her work as a founder and director of the EDGE Foundation, a national program that encourages women to study mathematics at the graduate level.
 Radunskaya was president of the Association for Women in Mathematics (AWM) from February 2017 to January 2019.
 She was selected as a Fellow of the Association for Women in Mathematics in the Class of 2021 "for her career-long efforts to invite women into our profession by learning about people’s individual journeys and driving the community to be more welcoming of diverse pathways into mathematics via her work during her AWM presidency and as co-director of the Enhancing Diversity in Graduate Education summer program."
 Radunskaya gave the opening plenary lecture at the 2022 AWM Research Symposium.
+She also received the Alfred Gores Award for Excellence in Teaching in 1991.
+She won the Wig Distinguished Professor Award In May 2024, at Pomona College.